vycontrol/vycontrol/README.md

 VyControl is a single frontend interface to manage a single or multiple VyoS servers.
 Only download [VyOS](https://www.vyos.io/) Rolling Release, since VyControl needs the latest VyOS API.

-Still in 2020, the most important functionalities that until then were only possible through CLI (command line interface), will be possible through a friendly and web interface developed in Django / Python.
+Still in 2020, the most important functionalities that until then were only possible through CLI (command line interface), will be possible through a friendly web interface developed in Django / Python.

 Standalone VyoS installations can now have a control panel.

 Datacenter installations with multiple VyoS will be able to offer their customers (with users, groups and granular control) firewall as a service.

 # Main links